 At Databricks we welcome the dawn of the New Year 2018 by reflecting on what we achieved collectively as a company and community in 2017.
 In this blog, we elaborate on the three themes: unification, expansion, and collaboration.

 Year of Unification

 Unification has been a pivotal and founding tenet of Apache Spark from its genesis.
-Not for nothing did Associated Computing Machinery (ACM) confer creators of Apache Spark the best paper award: Apache Spark: A Unified Engine for Big Data Processing.
+Not for nothing did Associated Computing Machinery (ACM) confer the team that started the Spark research project at UC Berkeley that later became Apache Spark the best paper award: Apache Spark: A Unified Engine for Big Data Processing.
 The prescient idea that Spark unifies all workloads with a single high-performant engine back then was an anathema.
 Conventional wisdom then dictated a separate big data engine for each new kind of data workload: SQL, Streaming, Machine Learning, and Graph processing.
 Not so for Spark, though.
 In three ways, Spark dunked the conventional wisdom.